 Personal Progress Tutors

 All students are assigned to a Personal Progress Tutor, who will monitor their academic progress and support the student throughout their time at Joseph Chamberlain College.
-Your tutor will have an overview of your academic and personal development to ensure you are achieving academically.
-All students will have a range of informal and formal conversations with their Personal Progress Tutor, including weekly group tutorials and regular one-to-one sessions as part of the College progress monitoring process.
+Your tutor will have an overview of your academic and personal development to ensure you are achieving academically and meet you for weekly group tutorials and regular one-to-one sessions as part of the College progress monitoring process.
+See the Personal Progress Tutor page for contact details.

 • Academic skills workshops